-Pacific Wild Alliance: Supporting Herring Recovery and a Community-based Fishery on the Central Coast of British Columbia through Communciation
+Pacific Wild Alliance: Herring Recovery in British Columbia

 As a staple spring food and a valuable product for trade and export, Pacific Herring (Clupea pallasi ) Roe plays a critical cultural and economic role for a number of First Nation communities on the coast of British Columbia.
 After decades of decline in herring stocks and many protests against unsustainable commercial fisheries, the Heiltsuk Nation has achieved a tentative agreement with the government for co-management over a large part of the BC coast, which could set a precedent for other fisheries.
 Pacific Wild plans to support the Heiltsuk with monitoring and public and media communications during the annual fishery.

 The traditional territory of the Heiltsuk First Nation covers most of the central coast of B.C.
 The Heiltsuk have been protesting Fisheries and Oceans Canada’s (DFO) support for unsustainable industrial fishing of fragile herring stocks for many years.
 Following controversial federal management of herring stocks resulting in the peaceful occupation of DFO offices by the Heiltsuk Nation last March, DFO and Heiltsuk have jointly developed a management plan for the 2016 Central Coast herring fishery.
 Pacific Wild carried out media and public relations on behalf of the Heiltsuk last year, and was credited with helping to achieve this successful outcome.
 Our real-time reports and footage of last year’s seine fishery and protests were instrumental in setting the frame for the issue and achieving media saturation.